 What a paradise Sydney is for young families with playgrounds like this set right next to the sand of a gorgeous beach.
 Our faves here are the rope climbing frame, the water play area, the musical instruments and the large flat swings.
 It’s great to have the bike track within the enclosed park area too.

-Is this the best kids park in Sydney?
 Set on the picturesque shores of the Pittwater there is heaps of space here to play cricket or kick a footy, and the equipment for the kids is seriously fantastic.

 Older children will adore the more adventurous play area with its long flying fox, large spider’s web climber and cool skateboard-like play equipment.
 There’s an area for younger children, with boat-shaped play structure and other equipment.